sighupio/fury-getting-started/fury-on-eks/README.md

 provisioner: aws
 ```

-Open the `/demo/infrastructure/bootstrap.yml` file with a text editor of your choice and:

-- Replace the field `<GITHUB_USER>` with your actual GitHub username
+Open the `/demo/infrastructure/bootstrap.yml` file with a text editor of your choice and replace the field `<GITHUB_USER>` with your actual GitHub username.
+You can choose different subnet CIDRs should you prefer.
-- Ensure that the VPC and subnets ranges are not already in use.
-If so, specify different values in the fields:
-  - `networkCIDR`
-  - `publicSubnetsCIDRs`
-  - `privateSubnetsCIDRs`

 Leave the rest as configured.
 More details about each field can be found [here][provisioner-bootstrap-aws-reference].

-#### (optional) Create S3 Bucket to hold the Terraform remote
+#### (optional) Create an S3 Bucket to hold the Terraform remote

 Although this is a tutorial, it is always a good practice to use a remote Terraform state over a local one.
 In case you are not familiar with Terraform, you can skip this section.